-It’s summer!
-Which means it’s time for barbecues, pool parties, vacations and relaxing in the sun.
+Summer is the season for barbecues, pool parties, vacations and relaxing in the sun.
 But for many of us, summer is also the time for something more stressful…moving.

-Furnish your apartment with our new X-Frame furniture.
+Organize your new apartment with storage furniture.

 - Measure BEFORE you move!
 You don’t want to be hauling your couch up a flight of stairs only to discover it doesn’t fit through a door.
 Try removing sofa legs or feet to clear tight spots.